manthan284/secure-multi-branch-enterprise-network/README.md

 ---

-# 💻 Important Cisco IOS Commands
+# 💻 Cisco IOS Configuration & Verification Commands

 This section documents the major commands used throughout the project for **configuration, verification, troubleshooting, and security testing**.